szabgab/rust.code-maven.com/slides/rust/threads.md

 {id: save-many-files}

 * In this example we demonstrate the speed improvement of threading.
-* The program will count the number of prime numbes up to a given number.
+* The program will count the number of prime numbers up to a given number.
 This part is CPU intensive.
 * Then it will create many small files. - This part is IO intensive.

 ![](examples/threads/save-many-files/src/main.rs)

 * Compute primes up to 1 (that is, do almost nothing).
 Create 100,000 files.
 This is mostly IO intensive.
-* We can see a 35-40% speed imprvement going from no threads to 2 threads, but there is no more speed improvement.
+* We can see a 35-40% speed improvement going from no threads to 2 threads, but there is no more speed improvement.

 ![](examples/threads/save-many-files/100000_1.out)